jamesfte/Obsidian_sword/docs/SQL/sql injections.md

 >
 >     sql
 >      http://example.com/register?username=''); DROP TABLE users; --&password=securepass
+> > INFO:

-> [!NOTE]
+> >
-> This injection involves storing a payload that executes later when the application uses the stored data.
+> > This injection involves storing a payload that executes later when the application uses the stored data.
 > <hr>
 <br>